Information for Healthcare Professionals

 This is any benefit that you may be offered to encourage you to take part in a market research project (previously also sometimes referred to as ‘honorarium’).

 BHBIA Guidelines recommend that the amount should be appropriate to the nature of the market research, the time involved and your role.
 Pharmaceutical companies have internal thresholds for remuneration being offered.
-These will vary from company to company and are adjusted overt time, which results in variation in the remuneration amounts you may be offered to take part.
+These will vary from company to company and are adjusted over time, which results in variation in the remuneration amounts you may be offered to take part.

 The researcher must tell you when you can expect to receive the payment, and honour this.